 BA A350 at Austin, ready for flight to London

-BA World Traveller Plus Austin to London Review
+BA World Traveller Plus Austin to London: Comfort, Sleep & Why You Might Regret It

-For some, flying Premium Economy may be as “luxury” as they are willing or able to go.
-Around 15-20% of my international flights in any given year does tend to be in Premium Economy – which British Airways markets as World Traveller Plus.
-These are with all the usual suspects in the game.
-So I will occasionally review them going forward.
+I’ve flown a wide range of Premium Economy products across the market.
+Around 15–20% of my international flying in any given year tends to be in Premium Economy – which British Airways markets as World Traveller Plus.

 What can you expect from World Traveller Plus?

-• A separate, smaller cabin between Club World and World Traveller
+• A separate, smaller cabin positioned between Club World and World Traveller

 Flight Details